Melissa A. O’Connell Liggett, Ph.D. Developmental Psychologist

 2025 | April

 Weiner S, Cheng JJ, Wu Y, Liggett M, McCants C, Adegbulugbe E, Mears A, Henderson D, Limperopoulos C, Andescavage N. "Neonatal Hippocampal Volumes Are Associated With Toddler Behavior in Children Born During the COVID-19 Pandemic."
-High-scoring Oral Abstract.
+High-scoring oral abstract.
 Pediatric Academic Societies 2025.
 Honolulu, Hawaii.
 April 2025.

 Amick J, Liggett M, Limperopoulos C, Andescavage N. "Assessing Neonatal Neurobehavior: Detailed Comparison of the NICU Network Neurobehavioral Scale With the NeoNatal Neurobehavioral Scale-II" Poster presentation.
 Children’s National Hospital 15th Annual Research, Education and Innovation Week.
 Washington, D.C.
 March-April 2025.

-Weiner S, Cheng JJ, Wu Y, Liggett M, McCants C, Adegbulubge E, Mears A, Henderson D, Andescavage N, Limperopoulos C. “Maternal Stress and Anxiety: The Connective Thread Between Infant Brain Development and Toddler Social-Emotional Behavior” Poster presentation.
+Weiner S, Cheng JJ, Wu Y, Liggett M, McCants C, Adegbulugbe E, Mears A, Henderson D, Andescavage N, Limperopoulos C. “Maternal Stress and Anxiety: The Connective Thread Between Infant Brain Development and Toddler Social-Emotional Behavior” Poster presentation.
 Children’s National Hospital 15th Annual Research, Education and Innovation Week.
 Washington, D.C.
 March-April 2025.

-Weiner S, Wu Y, Liggett M, McCants C, Adegbulubge E, Mears A, Henderson D, Andescavage N, Limperopoulos C. “Neurodevelopmental Consequences of In Utero COVID-19 Exposure” Poster presentation.
+Weiner S, Wu Y, Liggett M, McCants C, Adegbulugbe E, Mears A, Henderson D, Andescavage N, Limperopoulos C. “Neurodevelopmental Consequences of In Utero COVID-19 Exposure” Poster presentation.
 Children’s National Hospital 15th Annual Research, Education and Innovation Week.
 Washington, D.C.
 March-April 2025.

-Weiner S, Wu Y, Liggett M, McCants C, Adegbulubge E, Mears A, Henderson D, Andescavage N, Limperopoulos C. “Newborn Brain As the Basis of Early Childhood Development in a Normative Healthy Cohort” Poster presentation.
+Weiner S, Wu Y, Liggett M, McCants C, Adegbulugbe E, Mears A, Henderson D, Andescavage N, Limperopoulos C. “Newborn Brain As the Basis of Early Childhood Development in a Normative Healthy Cohort” Poster presentation.
 Children’s National Hospital 15th Annual Research, Education and Innovation Week.
 Washington, D.C.
 March-April 2025.

 Wu Y, Andescavage N, Liggett M, Ngwa JS, Kapse A, Kapse K, McDermott CE, Donofrio MT, Wisner KL, Wessel D, du Plessis AJ, Limperopoulos C. “Elevated Prenatal Maternal Psychological Distress Is Associated With Impaired Neurodevelopment in Toddlers With Congenital Heart Disease” Poster presentation.
 Children’s National Hospital 15th Annual Research, Education and Innovation Week.
 Washington, D.C.
 March-April 2025.